iscc/iscc-crypto/docs/iscc-sig-spec.md

 This specification defines a simple JSON signature format for ISCC metadata using EdDSA signatures and JSON Canonicalization Scheme (JCS).

+## Why a Custom Signature Format?

+The ISCC framework requires a signature format that balances simplicity, flexibility, and standards compliance:

+- **Simplicity**: Unlike complex standards like JSON-LD signatures or JWT, ISCC signatures are straightforward JSON objects that developers can implement without extensive cryptographic libraries
+- **Flexibility**: The format supports three verification modes (proof-only, self-verifying, identity-bound) allowing use cases from simple integrity checks to full identity verification
+- **Minimal Dependencies**: Uses only Ed25519 and JCS, avoiding heavyweight dependencies like JSON-LD processors or JWT libraries
+- **Identity Agnostic**: Works with any identity system (DIDs, CIDs, URLs) without requiring specific identity infrastructure
+- **Backward Compatible**: The simple structure ensures long-term stability and easy migration paths

 ## Overview

 ISCC Signatures add a `signature` object to any JSON document, providing cryptographic integrity and optional